gamer-project/gamer/doc/wiki/Contribute-related/Contribute:-Update-Wiki.md

    [[images/CreateSecret.png]]

    * Click `New repository secret`, and then you will see the following.
 Please replace `<your_personal_access_token>` with the token generated in the previous step under `Secret` and make sure the `Name` of the secret is `TOKEN_FOR_WIKI`.
+Click `Add secret`.

    [[images/SetToken.png]]

    * Click `New repository secret`.
 Please replace `<your_email_address>` with your account's email address under `Secret` and make sure the `Name` of the secret is `MY_EMAIL`.
 Click `Add secret`.
       - NOTE: Your email address will remain private since it only exists in your repository.
 This step is only for recording your contribution by the action.

    [[images/SetMail.png]]